betheden/hebrew-grammar/content/state_determined.rst

   And-he-called **this** to\_\ **this**
   And **each one** called to **another**

-Made definite by lingistic marking or grammatical construction
+Made definite by linguistic marking or grammatical construction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are three ways to make a term definite: the :ref:`particle_definite_article`,